 All loans are subject to continuous management review to assess whether there is objective evidence that any loan or group of loans is impaired.
 At regularly scheduled meetings, RCo receives reports providing an overview of the Credit Union risk profile, including trending information, significant risk issues and analysis of significant changes in exposures.

-At December 31, 2023, the Credit Union's loan delinquency over ninety days, as a percentage of total loans was 0.47% (2022 - 0.37%).
+As at December 31, 2024, the Credit Union's loan delinquency over ninety days, as a percentage of total loans was 0.40% (2023 - 0.47%).